-As at 31st December 2016, a 5% strengthening/weakening of the EUR against USD, HKD and RMB, post-tax profit of the year would have increased/decreased by HK\$8,000 (2015: decreased/increased by HK\$193,000), increased/decreased by HK\$249,000 (2015: increased/decreased by HK\$235,000) and decreased/increased by HK\$224,000 (2015: decreased/increased by HK\$349,000) respectively, mainly as a result of foreign exchange gain/losses on translation of trade and other receivables, trade and other payables, borrowings and cash and bank balances which are not denominated in EUR.
+As at 31st December 2017, a 5% strengthening/weakening of the EUR against HKD, post-tax profit of the year would have increased/decreased by HK\$188,000 (2016: increased/decreased by HK\$249,000), mainly as a result of foreign exchange gain/losses on translation of trade and other receivables, trade and other payables, cash and bank balances which are not denominated in EUR.

 This sensitivity analysis ignores any offsetting foreign exchange factors and has been determined assuming that the change in foreign exchange rates had occurred at the balance sheet date.
 The stated change represents management's assessment of reasonably possible changes in foreign exchange rates over the period until the next annual balance sheet date.
-There are no other significant monetary balances held by Group companies at 31st December 2016 that are denominated in a non-functional currency.
+There are no other significant monetary balances held by Group companies at 31st December 2017 that are denominated in a non-functional currency.
 Differences resulting from the translation of financial statements into the Group's presentation currency are not taken into consideration.